 • SPContext.Current.Site.RootWeb

-In your features, you should dispose every SPWeb and SPSite you use except the ones given in your “properties” variable.
+For Features, dispose of all SPWeb and SPSite objects except those provided in your “properties” variable.

 SPWeb toDispose = web;